vrandall66/front-end-submissions-public/1903/mod-2/gametime/antonio-hannah-ann.md

 * [ ] Novice - Not all presenters speak.
 Presenters give too much or too little information about the application.
 Presenters do not use audio/visual aids or media.
 * [ ] Advanced Beginner - Everyone in the group speaks.
 Presenters do a live demo of the application.
 The group may speak about the planning/challenges/rewards of the project; however, the delivery does not seem thought out/well-planned.
-* [ ] Proficient - Everyone in the group has an opporunity to speak during the presentation.
+* [x] Proficient - Everyone in the group has an opporunity to speak during the presentation.
 The group has a visual of the application to demo (e.g. slides, recordings of interactions, live demo).
 The group talks about the app, speaking to the challenges, rewards, and collaborative aspects of the project.
 * [ ] Exceptional - Meets all expectations of `Proficient`.
 In addition, the presentation runs smoothly w/no hiccups - indicating that it was planned/rehearsed/polished.
 The presentation is so engaging that there is no time that the evaluators find themselves checking the time/clock.

+- Good job with articulation, staying engaged, and body language, overall.
+- The animation on the slides were sometimes too much of a distraction.
+Be careful with adding too many animations.
+- I appreciate the build up to showing/demoing the game; however, I would suggest making that intro a _tad_ bit earlier.
+Your audience definitely needs background/context for the project - but there's the potential that you will lose their interest if you delay showing the app for too long.